MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 | B1 | A3 |  $ | A0 | B0 | A1 | A2 |
 | B0 | A1 | A2 | B1 | A3 |  $ | A0 |

-Strangely, the rank order of each character is each column is the same.
+Strangely, the rank order of each character in each column is the same.
 First column rank order -> A3, A1, A2, A0 and B1, B0
 Second column rank order -> A3, A1, A2, A0 and B1, B0
 Last column rank order -> A3, A1, A2, A0 and B1, B0

-Instead of giving every character a rank depending on occurence in string T, we'll do it for BWT(T).
+Instead of giving every character a rank depending on occurrence in string T, do it for BWT(T).
-Ranking characters in string BWT(T) is called B-ranking.
+Ranking characters in string BWT(T) is called **B-ranking**.

 BWT(T) = ABBA$AA
 B-ranking is A0, B0, B1, A1, $, A2, A3.